 As part of ViaCord’s cord blood process, a sample of cord blood is isolated and analyzed utilizing RT PCR (Real-Time Polymerase Chain Reaction) at ViaCord’s CLIA-certified laboratory.
 The sample used for celiac testing has no impact on the quantity or quality of stem cells processed and stored for your family.

 How Will I Receive The Results From ViaCord’s Celiac Risk Screen?

-Families will receive the results as part of ViaCord’s standard Cord Blood Results Letter within two weeks of the cord blood being processed and tested.
+Families will receive the results as part of ViaCord’s standard Cord Blood Results Letter within 6-8 weeks of the cord blood being processed and tested.
 In addition to the test findings, ViaCord provides those families with a positive finding access to support and resources from Mass General Hospital Center for Celiac Research and Treatment.

 What Information Does ViaCord’s Celiac Risk Screen Provide?